dougbutner/web-4/README.md

 **Information entropy** principles are starting to be implemented, when required.

-**GeoSocial layers** are starting to be built, but not used for "real applications" like voting because of lack of true provable individuality.
+**Geo-social layers** are starting to be built, but not used for "real applications" like voting because of lack of true provable individuality.

+**Phase 2 Action Points**:
+- Proposing the best uses for geo-social layers using time tokens
+- Incorporating different provable identity methods

 ## **Phase Three**